dan131fram3/AnsibleTest/README.md

 apt_repository: repo='deb http://download.virtualbox.org/virtualbox/debian trusty contrib' state=present

+3) Change the 'inventory' contents to your chosen machines ip addresses

-3) Change directory to where you cloned it and hop into the new directory e.g. cd ~/ansible-test/
+4) Change directory to where you cloned it and hop into the new directory e.g. cd ~/ansible-test/
-4) Run the command 'ansible-playbook -i inventory roles.yml -u root'
+5) Run the command 'ansible-playbook -i inventory roles.yml -u root'

 This should run through the installation of firstly GIT and then secondly, Virtual box.